TOPB1NS

 Braintree Town v Boreham Wood

-Historically, the two clubs have crossed paths on only one occasion in the last three seasons.
-That solitary meeting saw Boreham Wood emerge victorious with a 2-1 scoreline.
-Luke Norris was the protagonist on that occasion, netting twice through both a penalty and open play.
-Braintree Town’s sole contribution came from Marley Marshall Miranda.
+Historically, the two sides have met only once in the last three seasons.
+That solitary encounter saw Boreham Wood emerge victorious with a 2-1 scoreline.
+Luke Norris was instrumental in that win, netting both goals for Boreham Wood, including a penalty.
+Marley Marshall Miranda scored Braintree Town’s consolation goal.

 Edgy Eddie